tremor-rs/tremor-www/versioned_docs/version-0.12/reference/stdlib/aggr/stats.md

  For example Fixed, 10 bytes indicate that the size doesn't grow and is in the order of two digit bytes.
 We try to give pessimistic estimates where possible.
 ## Functions

-### mean(number)

-Calculates the stastical mean of the event values in the current windowed operation.

-* size: Fixed, 100 bytes

-Returns a `float`

-### stdev(number)

-Calculates the sample standard deviation of event values in the current windowed operation.

-* size: Fixed, 100 bytes

-Returns a `float`

-### dds(number, array)

-Uses a Distributed data-stream Sketch ( DDS ([paper](http://www.vldb.org/pvldb/vol12/p2195-masson.pdf)) Histogram to calculate count, min, max, mean and quartiles with quartile relative-error accurate over the range of points in the histogram.
-The DDS histogram trades off accuracy ( to a very low error and guaranteed low relative error ) and unlike HDR histograms does not need bounds specified.

-size: Fixed, 10 Kilo Bytes (estimate based on [this paper](https://arxiv.org/pdf/1908.10693.pdf))

-> ```tremor
-> aggr::stats::hdr(event.value, ["0.5","0.75","0.9","0.99","0.999"])
->  ```

-Returns a `record` (all values are floats)

-### max(number)

-Determines the largest event value in the current windowed operation.

-* size: Fixed, 10 bytes

-Returns a `number`

-### var(number)

-Calculates the sample variance of event values in the current windowed operation.

-* size: Fixed, 100 bytes

-Returns a `float`

-### sum(number)

-Determines the arithmetic sum of event values in the current windowed operation.

-* size: Fixed, 10 bytes

-Returns a `number`

-### count()

-Counts the number of events aggregated in the current windowed operation.

-* size: Fixed, 10 bytes

-Returns a `integer`

 ### hdr(number, array)

 Uses a High Dynamic Range ( HDR ) Histogram to calculate all basic statistics against the event